 Sally Rooney’s best selling novel Normal People was not only short-listed for the Man Booker Prize last year but named Book of the Year for 2019, cementing its status as the read of the moment – especially among young women.

 Normal People, £10.26, Amazon

 In fact, Rooney is often described as the voice of her generation and rightly so.
-The young author has managed to excellently depict the millennial experience in Normal People, exploring everything from feelings of uncertainty and angst, to displacement, unusual relationships and social class.
+The novelist has managed to excellently depict the millennial experience in Normal People, exploring everything from feelings of uncertainty and angst, to displacement, unusual relationships and social class.

-The book is so relatable that it is no wonder it has been snapped up for a TV adaptation and we (like the rest of the nation) are very excited about it.
+In fact, the book is so relatable, it’s no wonder that it’s been snapped up for a TV adaptation and we (like the rest of the nation) are very excited about it.

 Since Rooney herself is working on the script, it is safe to say that the TV series won’t stray too far away from the original story of the book.
 For those who aren’t familiar, Normal People centres around its two protagonists, Marianne and Connell – two teenagers from different backgrounds who become unlikely best friends at school in their small town in the west of Ireland.